graygnuorg/pound/README.md

 Testing HTTPS requires additionally Perl modules `IO::Socket::SSL` and `Net::SSLeay`.
 If these are not installed, HTTPS tests will be skipped.
-To install these on a debian-based system, run:
+To install them on a debian-based system, run:

 ```sh
  apt-get install libio-socket-ssl-perl libnet-ssleay-perl